ChiragSavsani/DieVault-Terms/README.md

 **3. User Accounts & Responsibilities**

 Account Security: you are responsible for maintaining your login credentials and preventing unauthorized access.
-Accurate Information: you agree to provide accurate email and password information.
+**Accurate Information**: you agree to provide accurate email and password information.
-Prohibited Conduct: you must not reverse-engineer, decompile, or misuse the API.
+**rohibited Conduct**: you must not reverse-engineer, decompile, or misuse the API.

 **4. Data & Intellectual Property**